spatie/laravel-translatable/README.md

 ### Preparing your model

-Here's an example of a fully prepared model
+Here's an example of a fully prepared model:

 ``` php
 use Illuminate\Database\Eloquent\Model;